Search: 786 results

 Swear to me by God here and now, that you will not break an agreement with me or with my children and descendants.
 As I have been loyal to you, so you will be loyal to me and to the country where you are a foreign resident.”

-and she gave the savoury dishes and the bread that she had prepared into the hand of her son Jacob.
+Then she handed the delicious food and the bread she had made to her son Jacob.

 And thy seed shall become as the dust of the earth, and thou shalt break forth westward and eastward, and northward and southward, - And all the families of the ground shall be blessed in thee and in thy seed.